 - 0 Comments

-A variety of artists will perform like well-known Cork ‘adoptee’, Karen Underwood.
-Her move to Cork is an interesting one and it all began with bacon and cabbage!
+Karen Underwood is no stranger to Cork, having moved here over twenty years ago and has regularly played to sold out audiences in the city’s largest venues over the years.
+Karen’s move to Cork is an interesting one and it all began with bacon and cabbage!
 In 1997 a friend from Cork invited her to dinner, produced the traditional Irish fare and put an Aretha Franklin CD on the player.
-It was then Karenrealised that her music had travelled across the Atlantic and that combined with a special Cork céadmílefáilte would change the course of her life.
-She moved here permanently.
+It was then Karen realised that her music had travelled across the Atlantic and that combined with a special Cork céadmílefáilte would change the course of her life.
+She has never looked back.

-But aside from the quirkiness, this area is characterized by an unusual and harmonious mix of architecture – from Victorian, early twentieth up to the present time.
-And so strolling through the streets you will get a sense of Cork both past and present.
+MacCurtain Street and its surrounding area, now known as the Victorian Quarter, has seen a surge and rejuvenation over the past number of years.
+The Quarter is characterized by an unusual and harmonious mix of architecture – from Victorian, early twentieth up to the present time.
+Strolling through the streets you will get a sense of Cork both past and present.